2006 Weston High School shooting: Perpetrator

 At Weston High School, Eric claimed that about 25 to 30 students bullied him.
 When he complained to the faculty, Eric claims that nothing was done to prevent the bullying.
 In early 2006, Hainstock had started his fifth year at Weston High School, where he had transferred in 6th grade, after having behavior problems and relatively poor test scores at his previous school.
 On one occasion shortly before the shooting, Eric and his stepmother were involved in a physical confrontation, and Eric was left with human bite marks on him.
 After Eric shot John Klang, he told police that he had not meant to hurt him; his goal was to confront him and "make him listen" about the bullying.
 He reported that he was only allowed to shower once a week, which left him with poor hygiene.
 The clothes and shoes that his father bought for him were in poor condition and were not the right size.

 It later transpired that as a student, Eric had been under medication and using prescription drugs in a bid to treat attention deficit hyperactivity disorder (ADHD).
-Dr. Peter Breggin, a doctor and an expert on the US drug industry, has theorized that there is a possibility that these prescription drugs could have caused imbalances in Eric, leading to him carrying out the shooting.
+Peter Breggin, a doctor and an expert on the US drug industry, has theorized that there is a possibility that these prescription drugs could have caused imbalances in Eric, leading to him carrying out the shooting.

 In prison, Michael Caldwell, a Middleton psychologist hired by Hainstock's public defenders, diagnosed Eric with ADHD, depression, and features of borderline personality disorder after having spent seven hours with Hainstock on three occasions and reviewing records of Hainstock's past.
 Hainstock had engaged in self-harm as a result of his negative self-image.

 Imprisonment

 Hainstock was charged with first-degree murder by the Sauk County District Attorney's office.
 He was found guilty on August 2, 2007, and sentenced to life imprisonment.
 He will be eligible for parole in 2037 when he is 46 years old.

 Hainstock is currently serving his sentence at Oshkosh Correctional Institution after previously being incarcerated at the Green Bay Correctional Institution in Green Bay, Wisconsin.
 While in prison, he has allowed Isthmus to share his story.
 He has written a ten-page letter with the help of his cellmate.
 According to Hainstock, he has gained 50 pounds, his reading went from a fourth-grade level to a tenth-grade level, and he is working on his GED.
 Hainstock's father and stepmother Priscilla visit him about every month.
 In his letter, Hainstock takes responsibility for what he did, but he believes that he is not to blame for everything.
 In October 2008, Hainstock's supportive cellmate at Green Bay was reassigned without any official explanation.

-While imprisoned, Hainstock wrote his own cookbook, "The Wisconsin Prison Cookbook: 33 Step-by-Step Recipes to Free Your Taste Buds", which was published on November 11, 2019 by Winding Hall Publishers.
+While imprisoned, Hainstock wrote his own cookbook, "The Wisconsin Prison Cookbook: 33 Step-by-Step Recipes to Free Your Taste Buds", which was published on November 11, 2019, by Winding Hall Publishers.

 Eric's father, Shawn, died March 1, 2023, in Lavalle, Wisconsin.